Rodgers-PAC-Lab/ABR2025/README.md

 ## Introduction

-This repository contains all the scripts you need to reproduce the figures in Gargiullo et al.
+This repository contains code to implement the ABR measuring system described in Gargiullo et al, as well as the analysis scripts needed to replicate the figures in that paper.

+The repository is structured as follows:
+- `./` - The toplevel directory, containing this README file
+- `./gui` - A module for running the GUI to take ABR data.
+It can be imported like `import ABR2025.gui`.
+This code is run on a desktop PC connected to the ABR measuring system.
+- `./scripts` - A folder of individual scripts that generate the figures in the paper.
+These scripts are meant to be run one at a time, not imported and called by other scripts.
+- `./designs` - TODO: Put PCB files, BOM, and other information about physically building the system in here.

 ## Requirements

 Install the following dependencies into your environment:
 - conda install numpy
-- pip install ffmpeg-python

-TODO: Add version numbers
+TODO: Update the requirements and add version numbers

 Clone the following repositories in a location on your PYTHONPATH:
+TODO: Remove this dependency
 - git clone git@github.com:Rodgers-PAC-Lab/paclab.git

 ## Getting started